-Thematic learning: documentation in record keeping.
+Thematic learning- documentation in record keeping

-Summary of actions: actions for refresher training on CHADS-VASC and HAS-BLED (clinical prediction tools for estimating risk of stroke for people with Atrial fibrillation) scoring was noted.
+Summary of actions- actions for refresher training on CHADS-VASC and HAS-BLED scoring was noted.
 The importance of clear documentation of the risks considered when planning to withhold anti-coagulation medications was also discussed.
-Another case highlighted the importance of documentation of upper gastrointestinal (GI) bleeds, and not letting the status of a patient as 'palliative' impact this.
+Another case highlighted the importance of documentation of upper GI bleeds, and not letting the status of a patient as 'palliative' impact this.

-How learning has been shared: discussion at local M&M and feature in Q2 learning from death report, discussed and shared among local departments.
+How learning has been shared- Discussion at local M&M and feature in Q2 learning from death report, discussion and shared among local departments.

-Impact of actions: awareness of importance of clear documentation of discussions of risks and considerations of this by the patient.
+Impact of actions- awareness of importance of clear documentation of discussions of risks and considerations of this by the patient.

-Thematic learning: earlier follow ups for patients started on diuretics.
+Thematic learning - earlier follow ups for patients started on diuretics.

-Summary of completed action: a system where patients started on diuretics are reviewed in the day unit within one week of initiation.
+Summary of completed action(s) - a system where patients started on diuretics are reviewed in the day unit within one week of initiation.

-How learning has been shared: discussion at local M&M and feature in Q3 learning from deaths report.
+How learning has been shared - discussion at local M&M and feature in Q3 learning from deaths report.
 Learning and new system shared locally for involved teams.

-Impact of actions: patients starting diuretics are reviewed earlier reducing the likelihood of any problems being missed.
+Impact of actions - patients starting diuretics are reviewed earlier reducing the likelihood of any problems being missed.

-Thematic learning: availability of TAVI (transcatheter aortic valve replacement).
+Thematic learning- Availability of TAVI (Transcatheter Aortic Valve Replacement).
 In one case, a patient was referred for TAVI but did not receive this before they died.
 Care was reported to have been 'excellent' and the death was possibly avoidable but not likely considering the co-morbidities of the patient.
 However, this highlighted the logistical limitations of TAVI.

-Summary of completed actions: the capacity of TAVI was noted as a concern following referral of a case to M&M by the medical examiners service.
+Summary of completed actions- The capacity of TAVI was noted as a concern following referral of a case to M&M by the medical examiners service.
 This was taken for discussion at the respective care group governance meeting.

-How learning has been shared: discussion at local M&M and feature in Q3 learning from death report, it was also highlighted to care group governance.
+How learning has been shared- Discussion at local M&M and feature in Q3 learning from death report, it was also highlighted to care group governance.

-Impact of actions: strengthened awareness of the importance of TAVI in a timely way following referral and highlighted the logistical limitations of having the procedure carried out in a timely way.
+Impact of actions - Strengthened awareness of the importance of TAVI in a timely way following referral and highlighted the logistical limitations of having the procedure carried out in a timely way.